How can I contribute ?

 If you found a context to crash digiKam, you can provide a backtrace using GDB debugger. digiKam needs to be compiled with all debug info orelse the backtrace will be useless.
 If you installed digiKam using the packages provided by your distribution please install the corresponding debug package.
 To find the name of these packages more information can be found here.
 In order to test recent changes made by the developers, it would be even better to build the current development version yourself, the instructions are given here.

-To make a backtrace with GDB use following command:
+To get a backtrace under Linux with GDB, use following command:

 $ gdb digikam (gdb) catch throw (gdb) run (gdb) ... (gdb) _crash here_ (gdb) ... (gdb) bt (gdb) _the backtrace is here_ (gdb) quit